Lego 4+

-Lego 4+ (known as Lego 4 Juniors) was a Lego theme that was first introduced in 2003, designed for children aged 4+.
+Lego 4+ (stylized as LEGO 4+) also known as Lego 4 Juniors is a discontinued Lego theme that was first introduced on July 1, 2003, designed for children aged 4+.
 It is the successor of the Lego Jack Stone theme released in 2001.
 The 4+ theme consisted of Pirates, City and Spider-Man sub-themes.
-It was eventually discontinued by the end of December 2005.
+It was eventually discontinued by December 31, 2005.

 Overview

 Each of the sets featured a small number of larger pieces, in order to be easy to build.
 The minifigures measured 10 cm (2 in) tall and were larger than regular minifigures but with no building required.
 The toy sets were marketed at children aged 4+.